 Three credits.
 Prerequisite: ENGL 1010 or 1011 or 2011; open to sophomores or higher; open only with consent of instructor.
 Recommended preparation: ENGL 1701.

-For student writers of proved ability who wish training in techniques of nature writing.
+For student writers of proven ability who desire training in techniques of nature writing.
 Emphasis on nonfiction or poetry.

 4101W.
 Advanced Study: British Literature